Problem saving/loading characters

 Safe class can manage raw bytes, it writes into files after all.

 Another option is the fact that old characters work fine, but perhaps new ones don't: perhaps this issue regards a particular method which is called only for new characters?

 Safeclass is a very good idea.
 We don't have enough unittests as is and we could use many, many more, even if testing the UI itself is a bit difficult.

 #3 Updated by Francisco Del Roio about 1 year ago

 I've found that the problem is on retrieve function when checking if the decrypted value is an str, and that condition never occurs because all strings returned at this moment are always bytes arrays or anithing other.

 The way around I've tested is to save a tuple with a "str" value as the first item and the value as the second ones and it worked well.

-#5 Updated by Vincent Le Goff 9 months ago
+#5 Updated by Vincent Le Goff about 1 year ago

 I will test it in a few minutes.
 The tricky part, of course, is that it has to keep on working with older versions, so that information of characters created before the change aren't lost.
 But I have a few to test, we'll see how it works.
 Thanks for debugging and for the PR!

-#6 Updated by Vincent Le Goff 9 months ago
+#6 Updated by Vincent Le Goff about 1 year ago

 - Sprint/Milestone set to 16